avian2/jsonmerge/README.rst

 - set the schema containing the merge stategy configuration
 - provide additional strategy implementations
-- set a default class to use for holding JSON object data
+- set a default class to use for holding JSON object data; OrderedDict provided as built-in option (python 2.7 or later).
 - configure additional available JSON object classes

 The Merger constructor takes the following arguments